 Happily, due to my lack of job, I have the time to write narky letters to the offending companies, and so I have become a complainer.

 I actually got £15 for the hair in my mocha.
 I haven’t spent them yet because I haven’t been to a train station for a while, but they have no date on so it’s all good.
 Rather diappointing was the £4 I got from a well known yoghurt company for finding mould on the lid – Haven’t they heard of Botulism?
-I could’ve DIED, there’s no way £4 of yoghurt vouchers covers that stress….walker’s gave me £4 too, but wanted me to mail the entire multipack back which would’ve cost me £4 in packing and postage.
-Turns out all they wanted was the codes on the packet but assume their customer base will not understand what they mean… really?
+I could’ve DIED, there’s no way £4 of yoghurt vouchers covers that stress.
+Walker’s gave me £4 too, but wanted me to mail the entire multipack back which would’ve cost me £2.80 in packing and postage.
+Turns out all they wanted was the codes on the packet but assume their customer base will not understand how to find it… really?
 I took back a multipack of peppers that had 2 mouldy ones in it, and got a new pack plus a refund, which wasn’t too bad.

 My most recent complaint was (sensitive men – and maybe women – skip this bit, I’m about to talk about ‘laydee’s things’) about some sanitary pads.
 They’re a natural brand, all cotton, none of those bleaches that one doctor told me ‘slowly erode the vagina’.
 Yes, he said that.
 Anyways, WOVEN IN to my lovely, non-bleached organic slightly smug sanitary pad was a HUMAN HAIR. *bleurgh* 2 others in the packet were the same – deliberate, surely?!
-Usually, I would’ve told the next person I saw how gross it was, then threw them away – but not anymore “These are too expensive, you must complain” I told myself, and so I was straight on the laptop with the code on the back (that’s right, I know what the numbers are for, Walkers) and now I’m getting sent replacements and a cheque.
+Usually, I would’ve told the next person I saw about it in conversation to gross them out, then threw them away – but not anymore.
+“These are too expensive, you must complain” I told myself, and so I was straight on the laptop with the code on the back (that’s right, I know what the numbers are for, Walkers) and now I’m getting sent replacements and a cheque for £20.

-The moral of the story – if you have no money, and when you do have a bit and spend it you get crap stuff – don’t let it go! especially if you bought it from Tesco’s, I’m hoping and praying they lose another few billion this year.
+The moral of the story – if you have no money, and when you do have a bit and spend it you get crap stuff – don’t let it go!
+Especially if you bought it from Tesco’s, they can get it out of the few billion they make each year.
 One dairy farmer’s milk was cut 2p a litre by Tesco.
 Guess who footed the bill?
 That Dairy farmer’s income was slashed £14,000 for that year for a choice Tesco made FOR them.
-That’s why I don’t set foot in that scum hole.